Vacancy for Company Secretary

 Help us run the railway

 Almost everyone you see at the Kent & East Sussex Railway is a volunteer and behind the scenes there are many more.
-The Trustees are volunteers, as are many of the people who are restoring and maintaining the locomotives, coaches, signalling, track and stations.
+The Trustees are all volunteers, as are many of the people who are restoring and maintaining the locomotives, coaches, signalling, track and stations.

 Without the commitment of our volunteers we would not exist.
 Can you help?
 We would love to welcome you!
 There are some incredible volunteering opportunities available that will broaden your mind, your circle of friends and teach you new skills too.
 Studies have shown time & again that volunteering is good for you - it can give you a fantastic sense of pride and achievement.